Facebook acquires anonymous teen compliment app tbh, will let it run

 From 14 Failures To Facebook

 Bier originally started tbh parent company Midnight Labs back in 2010.
-The app studio took a small seed round in 2013 from investors including Greylock via partner Josh Elman, Bee Partners, and Indicator Ventures.
-The company tried a slew of products including a personal finance app, a college chat app, and a personality test.
+The app studio tried a slew of products including a personal finance app, a college chat app, and a personality test.
+Eventually the company took a small seed round in 2013 from investors including Greylock via partner Josh Elman, Bee Partners, and Indicator Ventures.
 But nothing took off and Midnight Labs was running out of money.

-The company decided to build something at the intersection of the positivity it saw lacking in anonymous apps like Secret and Yik Yak, and the honesty teens craved as seen in the TBH trend where social network users request candid feedback from their friends. tbh was born.
+With just 60 days of cash left, the company decided to build something at the intersection of the positivity it saw lacking in anonymous apps like Secret and Yik Yak, and the honesty teens craved as seen in the TBH trend where social network users request candid feedback from their friends. tbh was born.
 “We shipped it to one school in Georgia.
 Forty percent of the school downloaded it the first day” said Bier.

 The biggest problem quickly became how to keep users engaged with the app. tbh already limits you to answering a few questions at a time so you beg for more.
 Its first big feature release came this week with the addition of direct messaging.
 This lets you message someone who chose you as an answer, and they have the option of revealing their identity to you.

-Note: [Correction: tbh has 2.5 million daily active users, not 4 million as we originally published after Bier implied as much in a tweet he deleted after this article was published.]